On this page

 Health services

-• Health promotion materials and activities on dental health, healthy eating and physical activity and health, child development and parenting information is available.
+- Health promotion materials and activities on dental health, healthy eating, physical activity, child development and parenting information is available.

-• Antenatal services are available at three children’s centres.
+- Antenatal services are available at some children’s centres.

 Family services

-Families have access to a diversity of parenting programs at centres.
-These programs focus on parenting skills and child development including literacy, behaviour guidance, food, nutrition, exercise, and caring for children’s development, learning and health needs.
+Families can access a diverse range of parenting programs at children’s centres.
+Programs focus on parenting skills and child development including literacy, behaviour guidance, food, nutrition, exercise, and caring for children’s development, learning and health needs.

 Collaborative partnership approach for the best start in life